lodestone/macpaste/README.md

 ## The elusive middle button

-My solution to work with stock Mac Trackpad and MagicMouse, which lack an explicit middle button, uses [BetterTouchTool](https://folivora.ai/) (BTT).
+One solution to work with stock Apple Trackpad and MagicMouse, which lack an explicit middle button, uses [BetterTouchTool](https://folivora.ai/) (BTT).
 If you don't have it yet, it has a trial version but it'll require a (rather cheap) license if you want to keep it for longer.

 BTT has a much wider range of events and actions than the default MacOS, specifically it has a `1-Finger Middle Click` for the MagicMouse, but not for the Trackpad.
 To have both behave in the same way, I chose `1-Finger Tap Middle` (MagicMouse) and `1-Finger Tap Bottom Middle` (Trackpad) as the triggers.
 You do you.